-3 RESU staff said measuring from the date staff received a request for services and opened a corresponding RESU file for the acquisition is not an accurate measure of the timeliness of the acquisition process because the requestor often is still deciding whether to acquire the property when requesting RESU's assistance and may wait to decide to proceed with the acquisition until after the appraisal is completed.
-RESU staff said that a better measure is from the date of appraised value to the date escrow closes (or when the County Assessor records the transaction).
-During this period the bulk of the transaction processing occurs-Valley Water staff notify and negotiate with property owners, prepare, and sign the agreement documents, obtain CEO or Board approval for the acquisition agreement, and close escrow.
+3 RESU staff said measuring from the date staff received a request for services and opened a corresponding RESU file for the acquisition is not an accurate measure of the timeliness of the acquisition process because the requestor often is still deciding whether to acquire the property and may wait to decide to proceed with the acquisition until after the appraisal is completed.
+RESU staff said that a better measure is from the date of appraised value to the date escrow closes (or when the County Assessor records the transaction) because this period includes the bulk of the transaction processing (e.g. Valley Water staff notify and negotiate with property owners, prepare, and sign the agreement documents, obtain CEO or Board approval for the acquisition agreement, and close escrow).